My Pecha Kucha Experience...

 recount my past, and to use it as a spring board into my future.

 When the night finally arrived it sunk in that I was the only 'writer' on the panel, which I felt was a challenge, as writers like to share "their writing / words", yet most of Pecha Kucha is visual.
-I realized quickly that I should have simply 'taken it off the page', and spoke impromptu about my images.
+I realized quickly that I should have simply 'taken it off the page,' and spoke impromptu about my images.
 It did not go off as I'd hoped as I got behind on one image and my 20 second allotment, which gave me less time for my next slide (less than 20), and so I had to madly scramble for the rest of my presentation.
 I also had missed out one of my slides!

-However, the beauty of this exercise was not in the presentation, but in the creation of it, as I had an 'aha moment' during the process when I felt like giving up.
+However, the beauty of this exercise for me was not in the presentation, but in the creation of it, as I had an 'aha moment' during the process when I felt like giving up.
 I knew I would take the process further.
 That I would share it again here, or anywhere I chose, and I wouldn't have time ticking against me!

 This recounting of my life, was a gift to myself, and will be a gift to my children and their future generations.
 I walk on in gratitude for the opportunity.
 Thank you Arts Connect!